phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 Now, any DOM container with the `phx-feedback-for` attribute will receive a `phx-no-feedback` class in cases where the form fields has yet to receive user input/focus.
-The following css rules are generated in new projects to hide the errors:
+The following CSS rules are generated in new projects to hide the errors:

     .phx-no-feedback.invalid-feedback, .phx-no-feedback .invalid-feedback {